 Skip to main content

-WebSocket backtesting uses replay to support research, reconstruction, and strategy evaluation, not only a generic historical command list.
-Backtesting needs reproducible inputs.
+WebSocket backtesting uses replay for research, reconstruction, and strategy evaluation.
 Use REST history when records can be retrieved and ordered after the fact.
 Use WebSocket replay when event cadence, sequence, local book state, or gap handling is part of the test.

 REST History Versus Replay